 Where I'll Be

-To date, ten films have documented our project, airing on The Today Show, PBS Newshour, The Travel Channel, Wowwow Tokyo, as well as Bay Area affiliates of NBC and ABC.
-Traveling exhibits have accompanied our films.
-In talks about our project we have presented at Applied Brilliance in Jackson Hole, Newseum in Washington, DC, Dallas Art Museum, Oakland Museum of California, Oxbow School in Napa, CA, and California College of the Arts in San Francisco.
-Our artwork is widely collected nationally and internationally including a display at the US Embassy in Tbilisi, Republic of Georgia.
+To date, ten films have documented their work, airing on The Today Show, PBS Newshour, The Travel Channel, Wowwow Tokyo, as well as NBC and ABC affiliates.
+Traveling exhibits have accompanied the films.
+They have presented talks at Applied Brilliance in Jackson Hole, Newseum in Washington, DC, Dallas Art Museum, Oakland Museum of California, Oxbow School in Napa, CA, and California College of the Arts in San Francisco.
+Their work is widely collected nationally and internationally, including a display at the US Embassy in Tbilisi, Republic of Georgia.

-In addition, Cavallo Point Lodge in the Golden Gate National Recreation Area commissioned our artwork for each of its 155 guest rooms.
+In addition, Cavallo Point Lodge in the Golden Gate National Recreation Area commissioned their artwork for each of its 155 guest rooms.
 The California Coastal Commission commissioned advertising images seen in posters and on placards and bus signage.
-We are cited as co-authors in a report from the University of Tokyo about concentrations of pollutants in plastic pellets published in the 2009 Marine Pollution Bulletin.
+Lang and Selby-Lang are cited as co-authors in a report from the University of Tokyo about concentrations of pollutants in plastic pellets, published in the Marine Pollution Bulletin.

-Our work has been embraced by the public for its exuberant beauty and in this way, we have been able to bring awareness to a challenging environmental problem.
+The artists say, “Our work has been embraced by the public for its exuberant beauty and in this way, we have been able to bring awareness to a challenging environmental problem.”